fekerel/cbrn-to-fakeapi/GUIDE.md

   - Array lengths consistent with counts or limits.
 - Mandatory: add schema-driven checks using `openapi.json` (see 5.1).

+Status code specificity (required)
+- Use the exact success status documented for the tested endpoint in OpenAPI (Swagger).
+Do not write generic checks like "200 or 201".
+For example: POST usually returns 201; GET 200; DELETE might be 200 or 204 depending on the spec — assert the one documented.

 Important: You MUST validate nested fields
 - Do not stop at top-level fields.
 If the response includes nested objects or arrays of objects, validate representative nested fields according to the schema (e.g., `address.city` as string, `items[0].quantity` as integer, `items[0].productId` as integer).
 - Study the target endpoint’s response schema in `openapi.json` carefully (Swagger UI or the JSON file) and mirror key nested fields in your assertions.